esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     >>> start_time = time.time(); [prob_jit.fitness(dummy_x) for i in range(1000)]; print(time.time() - start_time) #doctest: +SKIP
     0.03771...

+With a bit more elbow grease, we can further improve performance:

 .. doctest::

     >>> from numba import jit, float64